How To Completely Disable AMP In WordPress

 • Go to “Plugins” from your WordPress Dashboard.

-• Once it is deactivated click “Delete” to remove it from your website.
+• Once it is deactivated click on the “Delete” to remove it from your website.

 Deactivating and Removing AMP from your website is alone not enough because Google AMP Cache still has your website AMP pages.
 Normally after you disable AMP on your website Google takes some time to remove AMP pages from its cache.
 So to solve this issue you can redirect your AMP page URLs to normal URLs.